ansgarwiechers/solrpasswordhash/README.md

 Building
 ========
-To compile the code and build the jar file clone the repository, cd into the repository root directory and run `ant`.
-The build process will automatically download the codec library required for the base64 encoding.
+To compile the code and build the jar file clone the repository, `cd` into the repository root directory and run `ant`.
+The build process will automatically download the codec library required for the base64 encoding (meaning you need Internet access during at build time too).

+If you don't want to compile the code yourself you can download the jar file from the Releases section.

 Usage
 =====